 EPS Announces a New PhD Fellowship Award

-Nomination Period Now Closed for 2019 EPS PhD Fellowship
+Nomination Period Now Open for 2020 EPS PhD Fellowship

 To promote, recognize, and support PhD level study and research within the Electronics Packaging Society’s field of interest.